10 Physics Research Opportunities for High School Students

 Selectivity: High

-Participants in the four-week COSMOS program will reside in UC Davis, UC Irvine, UC San Diego, or UC Santa Cruz’s campuses as they explore the campuses, state-of-the-art facilities, and labs.
-The curriculum and research they will pursue will be rigorous and based on the cluster of their choice, which includes astrophysics, biophysics, and computation.
+Participants in the four-week COSMOS program will reside in UC Davis, UC Irvine, UC San Diego, or UC Santa Cruz’s campuses as they explore state-of-the-art facilities and labs.
+The curriculum and research they pursue will be rigorous and based on the cluster of their choice, which includes astrophysics, biophysics, and computation.

 Selectivity: High

 NASA Office of STEM Engagement (OSTEM) offers paid internships at locations all around America.
-High school students located near NASA facilities can check which research facilities have open positions and have hands-on experience in subjects related to physics, such as engineering and information sciences.
+High school students located near NASA facilities can check which research facilities have open positions and gain experience in subjects related to physics, such as engineering and information sciences.

 Costs: None